-A local unemployment rate greater than 150% of the current state average unemployment rate (2.7%) will be added to the affordability criteria score.
-For example, if the unemployment rate for a community is 8.3%, that rate would be approximately 4.25 percentage points higher than 150% of the average state unemployment rate.
-So, the composite affordability score would be increased by 4.25 percentage points.
+A local unemployment rate greater than 150% of the current state average unemployment rate (2.8%) will be added to the affordability criteria score.
+For example, if the unemployment rate for a community is 8.3%, that rate would be approximately 4.1 percentage points higher than 150% of the average state unemployment rate.
+So, the composite affordability score would be increased by 4.1 points.